Four days, two homicides: Man charged with murder after Waihi Beach firearms incident

 A scene guard was in place at the property overnight and a scene examination will continue today.

-"Police can confirm that this incident took place on Seaforth Road, near a property where a man was killed on 1 January," said Detective Sergeant Andrew Saunders.
+"Police can confirm that this incident took place on Seaforth Rd, near a property where a man was killed on 1 January," said Detective Sergeant Andrew Saunders.

 "There is nothing to suggest at this stage that there is any connection between the two deaths.